fblgit/tree-of-knowledge/README.md

 - 2023-05-21 - Added the first 3000 dataset items under `data/` folder.
 They will be marked with the date of the dataset version.
 - 2023-05-22 - Added a new dataset that combines more exemplars together with CoNaLa dataset.
 The result is a model that can have conversations, follow instructions, produce TOK statements, and generate decent code as well.
 - 2023-05-23 - Testing dataset combinations
+- 2023-05-27 - Some testings proves LiMA effect, more is not better.
+At this point, cleaning or refining some of the notorious Datasets is highly relevant for a mixture.
+Combinations: CoT, SuperCoT, CoNaLa, AlpacaCode, GSM8k on 13B and 30B.
+Results are diverse and will be released at some point when are cleaned.

 `For now the data files will be named with the date, and it will hold the whole dataset for now.
 In the future, once is cleaned and validated, it will be consolidated, deduplicated, and split into smaller files.`